|Chances of a High School Athlete playing College Sports||

 chances of playing at the college level.

 However for sports with numerous travel teams (soccer, basketball, etc.) the numbers become more of a challenge.
 For sports with limited high school participation (rowing, fencing, etc.) the numbers are likely not very meaningful at all.
-Additionally, these numbers are from participation at the U.S. high school level only; may foreign student athletes compete on U.S. college varsity teams, and may or may not be reflected as high school participants.
-Accordingly, this may result in computed chances for many sports that are artificially high.
+Additionally, these numbers are from participation at the U.S. high school level only; many foreign student athletes compete on U.S. college varsity teams and may not be reflected as high school participants.
+These factors may result in computed odds for many sports that are artificially high.

 However in certain other sports, the chances might actually be better than presented above.
 For example, a high school baseball player may also be a talented multi sport athlete who receives a full scholarship for playing football and opts to forego college baseball.
 The percentage of multi-sport athletes is significantly higher at the high school level than in college.
-Additionally, a very talented high school baseball player may elect to forego college entirely and go directly to a professional minor league team.
-Other factors may improve the chances to some extent, including the fact that a significant number of high school athletes simply do not attend college.
+Additionally, a very talented high school baseball player may elect to forego college entirely and go directly into professional baseball.
+Other factors may improve the chances as well, including the fact that a significant number of high school athletes simply do not continue on to college.

 These chances are based on participating at a college sport at any level - the chances of a high school athlete competing at the NCAA Division I level are much lower than the same athlete's chances of playing at the NCAA Division III or NAIA level - see our page on the chances of playing college sports by division for more information.